-MWAA reported during the March 7, 2013 monthly meeting that Utility Relocation (UR), is now considered to be 100% complete with the installation completion of new distribution pipe near TPSS #10 by Washington Gas.
+MWAA reported during the April 9, 2013 monthly update meeting that Utility Relocation (UR) is 100% complete.

 e.
 Vehicle Procurement

 WMATA is procuring the 64 rail cars required for the project.
 WMATA is also procuring 300 replacement rail cars under the same contract.
 The WMATA and MWAA Boards agreed to share the development costs associated with the railcar procurement equally.